yardenshoham/nalgeon.github.io/content/posts/2022/generated-columns/index.md

 Virtual columns are not stored in the database and are calculated on the fly.
 But you can build an index on them to speed up data retrieval.

-> Strictly speaking, SQLite has _virtual_ generated columns and _stored_ ones.
+> **Note**.
+Strictly speaking, SQLite has _virtual_ generated columns and _stored_ ones.
 The latter are stored on disk, but it is impossible to create them via `alter table`, so people mostly use virtual ones.

 In general, the syntax is as follows: